mongodb/specifications/source/change-streams/change-streams.rst

     to: Optional<Document>;

     /**
-     * Only present for ops of type 'rename', 'createIndexes', 'dropIndexes', 'shardCollection', 'reshardCollection', 'refineCollectionShardKey'.
+     * Only present for ops of type 'rename', 'create', 'modify', 'createIndexes', 'dropIndexes', 'shardCollection', 'reshardCollection', 'refineCollectionShardKey'.
      * Only present when the `showExpandedEvents` change stream option is enabled.
      *
-     * An description of the operation.
+     * A description of the operation.
      *
      * @since 6.0.0
      */